-I awoke to unravel, the word that is, the verb.
+I awoke to unravel.
+The word.
+The verb.
 I don’t know why.
 I listen to my heart beat.
-I listen to its seemingly endless thud, thud, thud.
-Then it pauses and flutters and then as if I hit refresh it continues to bump along.
-I guess many things would unravel should the beat fail to continue.
-Unravel as in fail, or loosen, untangle, undo.
+Listen to the seemingly endless thud, thud, thud.
+It pauses and flutters and then as if I hit refresh, continues to bump along.
+I guess many things would unravel should the beat fail.
+Unravel, as in fail.
+Or loosen.
+Untangle.
+Undo.

-I eat and dress and go out into the backyard.
-Geese fly overhead, yakking.
-I don’t know which way they go this time of year.
+I eat and dress and go into the backyard.
+Geese fly overhead.
 South.
 North.
-First they fly upriver and just as soon come back.
-Back and forth – back and forth they go.
+They fly upriver and just as soon come back.
+Back and forth.
+Back and forth they go.

 Chose your verbs well, I tell my son.
 They become you and you them.
-I don’t mention unravel or drown or pirating or sword fighting even, though he’s enamored of such things now.
+I don’t mention unravel or drown.
+Or pirating or sword fighting, though he’s enamored of such things right now.
 Chose well the verbs you want to use.
 Who knows where they might lead.
-It’s exciting really – especially at the beginning.
+It’s exciting really.
+Especially at the beginning.
 So many verbs.
-Maybe you’ll choose love and marriage and birth.
-Perhaps building, or climbing or drawing.
+Maybe you’ll choose love and marriage.
+Perhaps building.
+Or climbing.
+Drawing.
 Composing.
 Maybe singing or rafting.
-Experimenting would be good – though not too much of it or too long.
+Experimenting would be good, though not too much or for too long.
 It might lead to failure.
 An unraveling of sorts.

-Or we find ourselves in a broken bus by the river, a shack in the woods, wandering from town to town, home to home until there is no home.
-We’ve all seen it haven’t we?
+Or we find ourselves in a broken bus by the river.
+A shack in the woods.
+Wandering from town to town, home to home until there is no home.
+We’ve all seen it, haven’t we?
 Sometimes it’s a young girl with a baby.
-I give her money but then she’s there again in the parking lot week after week.
-There are the drunken men by the market, the ones with no teeth sitting curbside smiling.
-Or the ones chattering to themselves, pushing grocery carts chock full of belongings.
+I give her money but then she’s there again in the parking lot the next week.
+There are the drunken men by the market, the ones with no teeth, sitting curbside.
+Smiling.
+Or those we pass, chattering to themselves, pushing grocery carts full of belongings.

 We ignore them best we can.
-Maybe it’s the ones that stand outside the theater when we come out happy and satisfied from a show, in our best clothes even and a bit of lip stick.
-Just a little change they say but most everyone looks away, irritated.
+Maybe it’s the ones that stand outside the theater when we come out happy and satisfied from a show, in our best clothes and a bit of lip stick.
+Just a little change, they say.
+Most everyone looks away, irritated.